A sufficient connectivity condition for rigidity and global rigidity of linearly constrained frameworks in $\mathbb{R}^2$: Introduction

-where the minimum is taken over all 1-thin covers of $G$. \end{thm} With the help of Theorem \ref{thm:LY}, they also show the following. \begin{thm}\cite{LY} Every 6-connected graph is rigid as a bar-and-joint framework in $\R^2$. \end{thm} In this paper we will consider the frameworks that have some extra constraints.
-These constraints will force some vertices to lie in some lines.
+where the minimum is taken over all 1-thin covers of $G$. \end{thm} With the help of Theorem \ref{thm:LY}, they also show the following. \begin{thm} \cite{LY} Every 6-connected graph is rigid as a bar-and-joint framework in $\R^2$. \end{thm} In this paper we will consider the frameworks that have some extra constraints.
+These constraints will force some vertices to lie on some lines.
 A {\em looped simple graph} $G=(V,E,L)$ is a graph such that $(V,E)$ is a simple graph and $L$ is a set of loops.
-Note that there are no multiple edges in $E$, but $L$ is allowed to have multiple loops.
+Note that there are no multiple edges in $E$, but $L$ is allowed to have multiple loops at a single vertex.
 A 2-dimensional {\em linearly constrained framework} is a triple $(G,p,q)$ where $G=(V,E,L)$ is a looped simple graph, $p:V\rightarrow \R^2$ and $q:L\rightarrow \R^2$ are maps.
-We interpret this definition as follows: $(G,p)$ is a usual 2-dimensional (bar-and-joint) framework and $q(l)$, where $l$ is a loop at $v$, constraints $v$ to lie in the line which contains the point $p(v)$ and has $q(l)$ as its normal vector.
-The {\em rigidity matrix} $R(G,p,q)$ of $(G,p,q)$ is a $(|E|+|L|)\times 2|V|$ matrix which is obtained from $R(G,p)$ by adding $|L|$ new rows such that the row corresponding to a loop $l$ at $v$ has $q(l)$ in the two columns corresponding to $v$ and zeros elsewhere.
-A (2-dimensional) linearly constrained framework is {\em infinitesimally rigid} if $\rank R(G,p,q)=2|V|$.
-A looped simple graph is {\em rigid} as a linearly constrained framework if $\rank R(G,p,q)=2|V|$ for some $(p,q)$.
+We interpret this definition as follows: $(G',p)$ where $G'=(V,E)$ (i.e.,\ $G'$ is the underlying simple graph of $G$) is a usual 2-dimensional (bar-and-joint) framework and $q(l)$, where $l$ is a loop at $v$, constraints $v$ to lie on the line which contains the point $p(v)$ and has $q(l)$ as its normal vector.
+The {\em rigidity matrix} $R(G,p,q)$ of $(G,p,q)$ is a $(|E|+|L|)\times 2|V|$ matrix which is obtained from $R(G',p)$ by adding $|L|$ new rows such that the row corresponding to a loop $l$ at $v$ has $q(l)$ in the two columns corresponding to $v$ and zeros elsewhere, see the example below. \begin{example} Let $G=(V,E,L)$ be the looped simple graph drawn in Figure \ref{fig:lincon_RigidityMatrix} where $V=\{u,v,w,x\}$, $E=\{uv,uw,vw\}$, $L=\{l,s,t,z\}$ and let the maps $p$ and $q$ be defined as in the figure.
+Then the rigidity matrix $R(G,p,q)$ is the matrix below.

+The first three rows of the matrix $R(G,p,q)$ above correspond to the rigidity matrix $R(G',p)$ where $G'=(V,E)$. \end{example}

+A linearly constrained framework in $\R^2$ is {\em infinitesimally rigid} if $\rank R(G,p,q)=2|V|$.
+A looped simple graph is {\em rigid} as a linearly constrained framework in $\R^2$ if $\rank R(G,p,q)=2|V|$ for some $(p,q)$.
 Similar to the bar-and-joint case we can construct a generic {\em linearly constrained rigidity matroid} $\calR^{lc}_2(G)$ of a looped simple graph $G=(V,E,L)$ from a linearly constrained rigidity matrix $R(G,p,q)$ for which $(p,q)$ is generic.
 For more information on the linearly constrained frameworks as well as some higher dimensional results we refer the interested readers to \cite{CGJN,JNT}.